 Fox’s School, took on the baton.
 He coached the choir to success

 Over the years the choir has seen a few changes in conductor including

 In 1994 the choir became a registered charity.
 Its Committee is

 elected annually at the AGM and comprises Chairman, Secretary, Treasurer,

 NFMS representative and not more than six other members including

-a librarian and publicity manager.
+a librarian and publicity officer.

 The West Somerset Singers celebrated their Diamond Jubilee in December

 2005 with a concert at St Mary Magdalene Church, Taunton, with a